dotnetGame/MineCase/README.md

 `MineCase` is a cross-platform application with distributed server of `Minecraft`.
 The project is designed to create a high-performance, distributed system by using isolating different components through actor mode.
 Different chunks are managed by different servers so that all players can play in a world.
 This makes minecraft servers more scalable.
+Anarchy servers can allow more players to join in without waiting in queue by using distributing server.
 It written in `C#` with `.NET Core 2.0` env and based on `orleans` framework to work with released [1.12 protocol](https://minecraft.net/en-us/article/minecraft-112-pre-release-6).

 **MineCase is not stable and lack of many features now.
 Please don't use MineCase in production unless you know what you're doing.**